tremor-rs/tremor-www/community/development/index.md

 ### Work with existing documentation tasks

 You can look at the current [open issues](https://github.com/tremor-rs/tremor-www/issues) for tasks to pick up in the world of documentation.
-Some of these tasks are based on a technical writer [assessment](https://github.com/cncf/techdocs/blob/main/assessments/0004-tremor.md) conducted by Celeste Horgan of the CNCF by request of the Tremor project maintainers, others have been generated organically from community.
+Some of these tasks are based on a technical writer [assessment](https://github.com/cncf/techdocs/blob/main/assessments/0004-tremor.md) conducted by Celeste Horgan of the CNCF by request of the Tremor project maintainers, others have been generated organically from the community.

 A great way to contribute to Tremor is by picking one of these tasks and contributing with help and support from the team.

 ### Submit or refresh a guide

 Guides are a combination of tutorials and working examples of different ways tremor can be used.
-They aim to teach a certain concept of tremor and at the same time lead the user trough configuring a example usecase where those concepts could be used.
+They aim to teach a certain concept of tremor and at the same time lead the user through configuring an example usecase where those concepts could be used.

 ### Work with existing code

 Sometimes we discover the need to extend, enhance or improve documentation based on user feedback, or based on issues reported in the primary rust-based tremor codebase.

-To find issues that related to documentation tasks, issues in the primary or other tremor code repositories can be [searched](https://github.com/tremor-rs/tremor-runtime/issues?q=is%3Aopen%20is%3Aissue%20label%3Adocumentation).
+To find issues that related to documentation tasks, issues in the primary or other tremor code repositories, [search here](https://github.com/tremor-rs/tremor-runtime/issues?q=is%3Aopen%20is%3Aissue%20label%3Adocumentation) .

 Contributions are always welcome and can be made directly in [this](https://github.com/tremor-rs/tremor-www) repository.